Exclusive · Google Ads Sourced

 Most firms pay less per signed case with us.
 Per-lead industry averages assume the lead is shared 3 to 5 ways.
 Ours never are.
 In Colorado, where HB 24-1472 doubled the noneconomic cap effective 2025 and the 50% bar requires precise fault analysis, pre-delivery screening compounds your intake bandwidth.

-Real-time Google Ads leads with premises liability and slip-and-fall as the lead category, plus the full Colorado PI mix.
-Pre-screened for injury, fault under the 50% bar, representation status, and SOL position.
+Real-time Google Ads leads across the full Colorado PI spectrum, from auto and trucking to premises liability and slip and fall.
+Pre-screened for injury, fault under the 50% bar, representation status, and filing deadline.

 Everything you need to know about our injury lead generation service